 and he said, "Behold, I see the heavens opened up and the Son of Man standing at the right hand of God."Acts 7:56(NASB)

-There were certain leaders in the synagogue who were displeased with his teaching and started disputing with Stephen, but were not able to resist the wisdom he had from above.
+There were certain leaders in the synagogue who were displeased with his teaching and started disputing with Stephen, but were unable to resist the wisdom he had from above.
 The religious leaders became increasingly concerned about the rapid spread of Christianity.
-They persuaded certain people to falsely accuse Stephen of blasphemy against both Moses and God, resulting in his wrongful arrested before being dragged away to stand trial before the Sanhedrin - the religious council of the Jews.
+They persuaded certain people to falsely accuse Stephen of blasphemy against both Moses and God, resulting in his wrongful arrest before being dragged away to stand trial before the Sanhedrin - the religious council of the Jews.

-Just as Israel rejected Moses in the beginning so they continued by reject God's messengers, throughout their history, before finally rejecting the King of Glory, "Which of the prophets did your fathers not persecute?" he continued, "Your fathers killed those who foretold the coming of the Just One, and you now have not become His betrayers and murderers."
+Just as Israel rejected Moses in the beginning, so they continued by reject God's messengers throughout their history, before finally rejecting the King of Glory: "Which of the prophets did your fathers not persecute?" he continued, "Your fathers killed those who foretold the coming of the Just One, and you now have become His betrayers and murderers."

 The truth that fell from Stephen's lips infuriated the assembled company.
-They covered their ears; were cut to the heart; they gnashed on him with their teeth and rushed at Stephen and cast him out of the city, to stone him.
-But Stephen, being full of the Holy Ghost, looked up steadfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of the Father, and said, 'Behold, I see the heavens opened, and the Son of Man standing on the right hand of God'.
+They covered their ears, were cut to the heart, they gnashed on him with their teeth, rushed at Stephen, and cast him out of the city to stone him.
+But Stephen, being full of the Holy Ghost, looked up steadfastly into heaven and saw the glory of God and Jesus standing on the right hand of the Father, and said, "Behold, I see the heavens opened, and the Son of Man standing on the right hand of God."

-Heavenly Father, thank you for the godly witness of men like Stephen who was filled with the Holy Spirit and spent his life pointing people to Jesus as He preached the gospel among the people.
-Thank You for the many lessons we can learn from the bold witness of these early disciples, who were ready to stand fast on the gospel of truth and die for their faith.
-Thank You that Stephen saw Jesus standing at the right hand of the Father and that by grace through faith we are seated with Him in heavenly places.
-Open my eye more and more to see Jesus and to pray into Your will for my life - this I ask in His name, AMEN.
+Heavenly Father, thank You for the godly witness of Stephen, who was filled with the Holy Spirit and spent his life pointing people to Jesus as He preached the gospel among the people.
+Thank You for the many lessons we can learn from the bold witness of these early disciples who were ready to stand fast on the gospel of truth and die for their faith.
+Thank You that Stephen saw Jesus standing at the right hand of the Father and that, by grace through faith, we are seated with Him in heavenly places.
+Open my eyes, more and more, to see Jesus and to pray into Your will for my life.
+This I ask in His name, AMEN.